TerraConstructs/intro-workshop/workshop/content/english/20-typescript/30-hello-cdk/200-lambda.md

 The TerraConstructs library is an extensive library of constructs.
 The construct library is divided into __modules__, one for each Cloud and Service type it supports.
-For example, if you want to define an AWS Lambda function, we will need to use the AWS Compute construct library.
+For example, if you want to define an AWS Lambda function, we will need to use the `aws/compute` module.

 <!--
 TODO: publish API Reference ..